A Challenge is Issued! Hari Om Hari Om 1

-The challenge of chanting Hari Om.
+The challenge is issued for chanting Hari Om.
 This is a republishing of our first newsletter.
-It has evolved from a group of us who have been actively chanting Hari Om and meeting once a month on Full Moons to chant God’s name together, and to read a chapter of the Bhagavad Gita.
+It has evolved from a group of spiritual seekers who have been actively chanting Hari Om and meeting once a month on Full Moons to chant God’s name together, and to read a chapter of the Bhagavad Gita.
 This is the eighteenth month of our getting together and we a just completing our first study of the Gita.

 It is said that in this Age of Kali or Age of Darkness and quarreling, chanting God’s name repetitively is the most direct and successful way to enlightenment or at-One-ment.
 The vibrations of the chanting will overpower the control of the mind and the ego and allow one to come into Being.